 I’ve got to rep another Midwestern company here.
 Tare Market wants to “change the status quo on our throw-away culture, educate people on how to live more sustainably, and provide resources for everyone to make simple changes to their lifestyles that can positively impact our planet.”
 They do that by sharing physical products and educational resources side-by-side in their physical location.

-Of course there are far more zero waste stores in the world, but these are the ones voted best-in-show by my friends on Instagram!
+Of course there are far more zero waste stores and eco shops in the world, but these are the ones voted best-in-show by my friends on Instagram!
 If you’ve had a great experience with a zero waste store – either IRL or online – please share in the comments below!